dan-lampman/weather-api/README.md

 ### Database

+Weather data is stored in MongoDB by city name and timestamp.
+E.g.,
+> toronto-25799033

-Weather data is cached according to the third parameter passed to node e.g.,
+This caching timestamp is calculated according to the third parameter passed to node.
+E.g.,
 > `node src/server.js 30000`

 will result in MongoDB caching every 30000 milliseconds.
 The default value is 60000 milliseconds.